 A 32-year-old man comes to the office after being told at a health fair screening that he had blood in his urine.

-A 57-year-old man is evaluated during a routine visit.
-History is significant for hypertension.
-Following a physical exam and lab studies, what is the most appropriate treatment?
+A 35-year-old woman is evaluated during a follow-up visit for recurrent microscopic hematuria without proteinuria.
+Following a physical exam, lab studies, and kidney ultrasound, what is the most likely diagnosis?

 A 75-year-old woman is evaluated in the hospital 4 hours after onset of chest pain with findings of an ST-elevation myocardial infarction.
 She was taken emergently to the catheterization laboratory and underwent emergency percutaneous coronary